photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 The *Edit Account* dialog may additionally contain a text field for the *Issuer* URL.
 It does not need to be entered manually as it is set automatically after the first login.

 !!! note ""
-    Changing the authentication to *OIDC* disables [2-Factor Authentication (2FA)](../../user-guide/users/2fa.md) since 2FA requires a local password to be set, which is not guaranteed for users logging in via OIDC.
+    Changing the authentication of an account *OIDC* disables [2-Factor Authentication (2FA)](../../user-guide/users/2fa.md) since 2FA requires a local password to be set, which is not guaranteed for users logging in via OIDC.
 [Learn more ›](../../known-issues.md#openid-connect-oidc)

 ## Service Discovery